gaultier/blog/an_optimization_and_debugging_story_go_dtrace.md

 Ok, so 200ms, which is pretty close to our 180ms in Go...

-Wait a minute...*are we doing any I/O in Go at all???* Could it be that we *embed* all the SQL files in our binary at build time ?!
+Wait a minute...are we doing any I/O in Go at all?
+Could it be that we *embed* all the SQL files in our binary at build time ?!

-Let's check with dtrace:
+Let's print with dtrace files being opened whose extension is `.sql`:

 ```
 syscall::open:entry {